Healthy Homes Assessment Flaxmere

 What are unreasonable gaps or holes?

-If you are able to feel external air entering or a clear draught out of a hole or gap or crack, then it’s likely to be a gap or crack that needs sealing in any way.
-Large cracks and gaps should be sealed permanently.
-Cracks that are greater than 3mm and allow air in or out into your house need to be sealed.
-In the case of an open fireplace isn’t in use it can create draughts.
-This should be shut from.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed as much as imaginable.
+If you are able to feel external air entering or the sound of a clear draught emanating out of a hole or gap, then it is probably a gap or hole that requirements sealing in the way you can.
+Large gaps and cracks should be stopped permanently.
+Cracks that are greater than 3mm and allow air to enter or exit of your house require seals.
+For example, if an open fireplace isn’t being used, it may cause draughts and should be blocked from.
+Property managers and landlords are responsible for ensuring such draughts are eliminated in the maximum extent imaginable.

-There is no require to cover up gaps or holes in the building.
-For instance, small gaps around windows and doors might be necessary to allow movement of the structure when the home is heated and cools to allow them to be closed and opened instead of than being stuck.
-We will test all doors and windows as part of the Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes in the building.
+For instance, small gaps around windows and doors may be required to allow for movement within the structure when the house warms and cools so that they can still be shut and opened, rather than sticking.
+We will examine the windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections